مطالعات مدیریت کسب و کار هوشمند

 In order to validate the model, the conditions for establishing reliability and validity (convergent and divergent validity) and fit indices must be met according to Table 2.

 Table 2.
-Conditions for establishing Reliability & Validity
+Conditions for establishing Reliability & Valid

 Descriptive statistics and central indicators such as mean, standard deviation, skewness and kurtosis for each of the components and dimensions and indicators are reported in the above table 3.